Self-guided Sightseeing Tour #1 in Halifax, Canada

 188 m

-Experience Halifax in Canada in a whole new way with our self-guided sightseeing tour.
+Experience Halifax in Canada in a whole new way with our free self-guided sightseeing tour.
 This site not only offers you practical information and insider tips, but also a rich variety of activities and sights you shouldn't miss.
 Whether you love art and culture, want to explore historical sites or simply want to experience the vibrant atmosphere of a lively city - you'll find everything you need for your personal adventure here.

 Activities in HalifaxIndividual Sights in HalifaxSight 1: Halifax Central Common